-For purposes of this solicitation, each MOU is a document containing the terms of the partnership and the allocation of roles and responsibilities between two or more parties, and it must be included as an attachment to the application in JustGrants.
-Both MOUs are worth a total of 30 points.
-Each MOU is not a substitute for a subaward agreement, which ensures that subrecipients adhere to the requirements of the award and 2 C.F.R.
+For purposes of this solicitation, the IMOU is a document containing the terms of the partnership and the allocation of roles and responsibilities with different departments, offices, and organizations within the institution of higher education (see the Required Partnerships section of this solicitation), and it must be included as an attachment to the application in JustGrants.
+The IMOU is worth a total of 25 points.
+The IMOU is not a substitute for a subaward agreement, which ensures that subrecipients adhere to the requirements of the award and 2 C.F.R.
 Part 200 (see 2 C.F.R. § 200.332).
 Partners receiving funds under the award generally are considered subrecipients because they are carrying out a portion of the federal award.

-Each MOU must be a single document and must be signed and dated by the Authorized Representative of the institution (e.g. president, chancellor, or provost) and the chief executive officer of each proposed partner entity, department, or organization during the development of the application.
-All continuation applicants must develop new MOUs that reflect the continuation of project activities and include current dates and signatures from all key project partners.
+The IMOU must be a single document and must be signed and include the dates and titles of the Authorized Representative of the institution of higher education (e.g. the president, provost, or chancellor) and the chief executive officers and/or directors of all participating partner departments, offices, and organizations within the institution during the development of the application.
 OVW will accept electronic signatures.
-If either MOU (or any LOC) is missing signatures, the application may receive a point deduction or be removed from consideration, particularly if the MOU or LOC is missing the signature of a required partner.
-If necessary, each MOU can include multiple signature pages so long as each page includes the names and titles of all signatories to the MOU.
+IMOUs missing signatures may result in a point deduction during the application review.
+If necessary, an IMOU can include multiple signature pages so long as each page includes the names and titles of all signatories to the IMOU.
 A sample MOU is available on the OVW website.